tuxcanfly/tuxcanfly.me/content/book-review-last-argument-of-kings.rst

 Ferro finds the seed in the house of the Maker, and Bayaz use this to his advantage against Mamun and his hundred words.
-The incidents in the house of the Maker invovling Tolomei and Yulwei makes one suspicious about the honesty and intentions of Bayaz.
+The incidents in the house of the Maker involving Tolomei and Yulwei makes one suspicious about the honesty and intentions of Bayaz.
 Are Khalul the prophet and Mamun indeed the righteous ones?